dyyfk/weiqi-fullstack/README.md

 7. Frontend methods are all in one file
 8. Users should have a rating system
 9. User avatars are inconsistent on the dashboard page
+10. The update users list event should come from the database.

 # solved issues: